mythril-forge/vanilla-spells/spells/level-5/raise-dead.md

 If the creature is lacking body parts or organs integral for its survival&mdash;its head, for instance&mdash;the spell automatically fails.

 Coming back from the dead is an ordeal.
-The target takes a −4 penalty to all attack rolls, saving throws, and ability checks.
+The target takes a −4 penalty to all Attack Rolls, Saving Throws, and Ability Checks.
 Every time the target finishes a long rest, the penalty is reduced by 1 until it disappears.

 ---